dundalek/osquery-rest-adapter/README.md

 1. [Install osquery](https://osquery.io/downloads/) (you do not need to run `osqueryd`, only `osqueryi` needs to be available)
 2. Download [Voyager](https://www.github.com/vega/voyager) or [Polestar](https://www.github.com/vega/polestar)
-3. In your Voyager or Polestar source in the file `bower_components/vega-lite-ui/vlui.js` change value of `myriaRest`to `http://localhost:8080`
-4. After opening Voyager or Polestar, select a dataset using *Add a dataset from Myria*
+3. After opening Voyager or Polestar, add a dataset using *From Myria* tab.
+Put in `http://localhost:8080`, click update and select the table you want to explore.

 ## Standalone queries